 The Youth Strategy was developed according to a cross-sectorial approach.
-However, in the absence of an action plan of the Youth Strategy the interventions planned by different ministries have been implemented in isolation and without a clear coordination.
+However, in the absence of an action plan of the Youth Strategy, the interventions planned by different ministries have been implemented in isolation and without a clear coordination.

-A common policy is implemented by the Ministry of Labour in cooperation with the Ministry of European Investments and Projects, the Ministry of Education, the Ministry of Entrepreneurship and Tourism, providing the framework for funding the policy of youth employment, including the Youth Guarantee and the Youth Employment Initiative.
+A common policy was implemented until 2020 by the Ministry of Labour and Social Solidarity in cooperation with the Ministry of European Investments and Projects, the Ministry of Education, the Ministry of Entrepreneurship and Tourism, providing the framework for funding the policy of youth employment, including the Youth Guarantee and the Youth Employment Initiative.